License

 GEMC using Apptainer

-Linux hosts can use apptainer (formally singularity) to run docker containers.
+Linux hosts can use apptainer (formerly singularity) to run docker containers.

 You can use it with the docker images above.
 It runs similarly to docker - but the entrypoint needs to be